Cabinet and scrutiny committee reports

-The Leader of the Council and the Chairman of the Strategic Overview and Scrutiny Committee to report on recent activities, followed by questions from members.
-Depending on time the Chairman will rule and only take one question per member relating to reports.
+The Leader of the Council and the chairman of the scrutiny committee to report on recent activities, followed by questions from members.
+Depending on time the chairman will rule and only take one question per member relating to reports.

 a) Cabinet – Councillor Patrick Molyneux